RCopeland/dev-env/README.md

  - git review and commit step (set difftool to nvim?)
  - code actions not all that useful?
  - use icons for errors instead of E / H / I etc.
- - typing accuracy
- - vim motions practice
- - Move below to README on the nvim-kickstart clone
  - running one test shows coverage for all files instead of just the changed files -> filterout the rest of the files? (jest config?)

 ## Tools